kyriemao/LLMCS/README.md

 ## 🥚 Results
-A `rewrites.jsonl` file, which contains the rewrites and hypothetical responses,  will be generated into the `work_dir` that you set in the running script.
+A `rewrites.jsonl` file, which contains the rewrites or/and hypothetical responses,  will be generated into the `work_dir` that you set in the running script.

 We have provided our generated `rewrites.jsonl` files in the `results` folder.